How Do You Become an Employer of Choice?June 28, 2019

 - Tuition reimbursement for certifications & advanced degrees

 - Pathways for advancement

 People like to know where they stand in a relationship, job, or career.

 Professionals who feel uncertain about their place in the organization, workplace expectations, or their own performance may seek other opportunities with another company.
 Transparent communication and clearly defined expectations give your team the perspective they need to stop worrying and start investing in the job.
 Employers of choice also develop channels for mentoring, giving helpful feedback and praise, and rewarding performance and risk-taking.
 They provide opportunities for teams to voice their ideas and concerns.
 Feeling safe and appreciated, employees buy-in to the company culture and become engaged.

 If your company is to become an employer of choice, you must develop a respectful and collaborative community.
 Engaged employees appreciate corporate responsibility, and they have expectations of your business that go beyond products, services, and profits.
 Workers want to feel their companies are good local and global citizens.
 Employers who embrace charitable outreach are rewarded with employees who are more confident, purposeful, and willing to work as a team.
 You can boost staff morale and develop a meaningful and relevant work community by sponsoring activities that include:

 - Community clean-up initiatives

 - Health awareness campaigns

 Become an Employer of Choice With ELFI for Business

 Today, a college degree is more accessible than ever—and more expensive.
-An employer contribution to student loan repayment is one of the best ways to attract loyal employees.
+Employer contributions to student loans are one of the best ways to attract loyal employees.
 ELFI has created a cutting-edge benefits program that is easy to access through your HR portal and includes multiple incentives for attracting and keeping top talent.
 Take the first step to becoming an employer of choice.